 - 1 week before your defense announce your thesis here (please note the text submitted in this form will be used, exactly as you enter it, to send an email to the Department’s email list).

 - Request your oral defense to be added to the Chemistry Department’s calendar.

 - If the oral defense is done virtually, some suggestions are here.

-Submitting Your Dissertation
+Submitting Your Doctoral Dissertation